Nouman404/ReconRanger/README.md

     TestSSL Options:
-      -S, --ssl                 Folder name for the SSL check output folder (default: "[PROJECT_FOLDER]/Test_SSL") -St, --scan-type          User either "docker" or "native" to either run a docker container for the testssl or run it from binary.
+      -S, --ssl                 Folder name for the SSL check output folder (default: "[PROJECT_FOLDER]/Test_SSL")

     Header Check Options:
       -He, --header-folder     Folder name for the HTTP header check (default: "[PROJECT_FOLDER]/Headers_Check")